bfidatadigipres/BFI_scripts/README.md

 `python3 -m venv ENV`
 `source ENV/bin/activate`

-Once you've activated your ENV you can safely start to install the Python dependencies for this repository.
+Once you've activated your ENV you can safely start to install the Python dependencies for the scripts in this repository.

 ### Install dependencies
 `python3 -m pip install requests`